cinely/mule-uploader/README.md

   * `get_end_signature` - returns a signature for ending an upload -- http://docs.amazonwebservices.com/AmazonS3/latest/API/mpUploadComplete.html
   * `get_all_signatures` - (optional) based on a file `key` / `upload_id` and file size, it returns the list and end signatures, as well as signatures for all chunk uploads
   * `chunk_loaded` - (optional) notifies the server that a chunk has been uploaded; this is needed for browser-refresh resume (the backend will store the chunks in a database, and give the user the file key + upload id + chunks uploaded for the file to be uploaded)

+If you'd want example backends in other languages/with other frameworks, let me know.